OSU-CS/automod/README.md

 1. Notify the PR author that their PR is approved to let them merge into master

 _NOTE: We deploy from master, so do not merge anything that has not been thoroughly tested._

+### 4. Testing After Merging

+1. After merging an approved PR, deploy master to our [integration testing instance](https://dashboard.heroku.com/apps/osuautomodint/deploy/github)
+1. Run all tests again in our [integration testing workspace](https://app.slack.com/client/TP02CBTQV/CP02CC0SZ) and confirm nothing has broken and all acceptance criteria has been met

+### 5. Deploying to Production

+1. After testing thoroughly, deploy master to our [production instance](https://dashboard.heroku.com/apps/osuautomod/deploy/github)
+1. Pray the above steps were enough to not break the real slack workspace